Find a Degree

 About This Degree

 The goal of the French program at USU is to prepare students for advanced studies in French language, literature, and culture.
-French majors at USU take extensive language courses where they develop speaking, listening, reading, and writing skills.
-They also have the option to participate in study abroad programs in France where they gain proficiency in French and experience exciting travel opportunities.
+French majors take language courses where they develop speaking, listening, reading, and writing skills; literature courses where they come to better understand the human condition; and culture courses where they learn about the traditions and perspectives of French-speaking communities.
+They also have the option to participate in study abroad programs in France where they gain proficiency in French language and culture.

 An emphasis is not required.